 See how that list aligns with what you already have in JSM, and create request types or portals for any missing items you plan to include on your site.
 You’ll want to have these ready when you start building your site in step two.

 Your site can have more than just request types on it.
-One advantage of building a help center or support site with Refined is that you can easily incorporate knowledge base articles from Confluence if you have Refined for Confluence.
+One advantage of building a help center or support site with Refined is that you can easily incorporate knowledge base articles from Confluence if you have Refined Sites for Confluence.

 For example, you can dedicate a section of your site entirely to self-help resources from a certain Confluence space, or you can create quick links to those Confluence resources from the home page in the form of icons and buttons.